asifmallik/DuelBot/README.md

 ## What I learned

 This is the first chat bot I wrote so basically I learned how chat bots work and how to use them.

+##Run

+In order to run the bot, first install the dependencies `npm install node-flint express body-parser` then simply run it with node
+`node bot.js`